Mama (Ana Ahabak)

-In 2005, a re-arranged version of "Mama (Ana Ahabak)" featuring additional production by Thorsten Brötzmann, was included on Stürmer's international album Schwarz Weiss, her first venture into the German and Swiss music markets.
+In 2005, a re-arranged version of "Mama (Ana Ahabak)" featuring additional production by Thorsten Brötzmann, was included on Stürmer's international album Schwarz Weiss, marking her first venture into the German and Swiss music markets.
 Selected as the album's third single, it reached number 11 in Germany and number 33 on the Swiss Singles Chart.

 Music video

 The music video starts with Stürmer sitting on the floor.
 Scenes of little kids sitting outside in the cold around a fire are shown.
 Kids sitting alone in their beds are shown.
 The video then moves to show kids picking up scrap pieces of wood.
 Little kids are shown scavenging through garbage.

 Interpretation

 The title "Mama (Ana Ahabak)" is a borrowing from the Arabic Ana Ahabak (in Arabic أنا أحبك transliterated anā uḥibbuk) which is Arabic for "I Love You."
 The song was written after the American and Allied attacks on Iraq and Afghanistan.
 The song is about the confusion of the war and the disastrous effect on children.